thingsboard/thingsboard.github.io/docs/samples/senquip/senquip.md

 ### Configuring the ThingsBoard endpoint

 Senquip devices can send to the Senquip Portal and a second endpoint at the same time.
-Here the ThingsBoard will be confirgured as the seconds endpoint, using MQTT as the transport.
+In this example, the ThingsBoard will be confirgured as the second endpoint, using MQTT as the transport.

-* [Step 2.1] Enable the MQTT endpoint (Setup/Endpoint/MQTT = Enabled).
+* [Step 1] Enable the MQTT endpoint (Setup/Endpoint/MQTT = Enabled).
-* [Step 2.2] Set the broker address (Setup/Endpoint/MQTT/Broker Address = "thingsboard.cloud:1883").
+* [Step 2] Set the broker address (Setup/Endpoint/MQTT/Broker Address = "thingsboard.cloud:1883").
-* [Step 2.3] Set the client address, we will use the unique device ID "AYCAN24V1" (Setup/Endpoint/MQTT/Client ID = "AYCAN24V1").
+* [Step 3] Set the client address, we will use the unique device ID "AYCAN24V1" (Setup/Endpoint/MQTT/Client ID = "AYCAN24V1").
-* [Step 2.4] Set the data topic (Setup/Endpoint/MQTT/Data Topic = "v1/devices/me/telemetry").
+* [Step 4] Set the data topic (Setup/Endpoint/MQTT/Data Topic = "v1/devices/me/telemetry").
-* [Step 2.5] Select a username to be used on the Thingsboard, we have chosen "Senquip" (Setup/Endpoint/MQTT/Username = "Senquip").
+* [Step 5] Select a username to be used on the ThingsBoard, we have chosen "Senquip" (Setup/Endpoint/MQTT/Username = "Senquip").
-* [Step 2.6] Select a password to be associated with the username, we have chosen "SenquipPassword", we suggest you choose smething more secure (Setup/Endpoint/MQTT/Password = "SenquipPassword").
+* [Step 6] Select a password to be associated with the username, we have chosen "SenquipPassword", we suggest you choose smething more secure (Setup/Endpoint/MQTT/Password = "SenquipPassword").

 The Endpoint settings should now look like this.